 The four dimensions of innovators

 Over the past few years, I’ve been developing an innovation-focused personality profiling system, and am currently fine-tuning it for market release in the first quarter of 2014.
-This system that we call TIPS is based on the idea that your natural work style, thinking style, life style and innovation style depend on the mix of four basic dimensions that drive your mental focus and energy.
-These four dimensions are: THEORIES, IDEAS, PEOPLE, and SYSTEMS (which together make for the acronym TIPS).
+This system that we call TIPS is based on the idea that your natural work style, thinking style, life style and innovation style depend on the mix of four basic orientations that drive your mental focus and energy.
+These four bases are: THEORIES, IDEAS, PEOPLE, and SYSTEMS (which together make for the acronym TIPS).